 Bushnell rangefinders are known for their superior build quality and advanced features.
 This binocular laser rangefinder is a good example.

 It is compact and lightweight, with advanced ranging modes, and equipped with flip-up lens caps.

 While this one is mainly marketed for hunters, the unit can also be used in other activities such as bird watching and traveling.

-I find this rangefinder binocular to be compact and light.
-It feels solid in hand, and does not have that plastic feeling that other lower priced binoculars have.
+I find these rangefinder binoculars to be compact and light.
+It feels solid in hand and does not have that plastic feeling that other lower-priced binoculars have.